For whatever it's worth: my advice on job hunting in tech

 Handling live coding interviews

 Why?
-Because there’s nothing an interviewer can learn about you by watching you code that they couldn’t have sussed out through an ordinary conversation, for one thing.
+Because there’s little an interviewer can learn about you by watching you type that they couldn’t have sussed out through an ordinary conversation, for one thing.

 Making a developer pass a live-coding interview is like forcing Taylor Swift to sight-read a classical harpsichord piece before you book her at your venue.
 That’s how laughably mismatched the test is with the actual job.

-Worse: this style of interview filters out people who would’ve been excellent at the job, but who simply can’t perform well in front of others, under pressure, and/or quickly.
+Worse: this style of interview filters out people who would’ve been excellent at the job—working tickets, building features, understanding the system, collaborating on a team—but who don’t have the testing skills.
 (Which, again, are all things the actual job pretty much never calls for.)

 Tech, in general, loves gatekeeping.
-So it’s no surprise the code interview is more of a grand celebration of gatekeeping than it is any reasonable attempt to gauge a candidate’s actual qualifications.
+So it’s little surprise most code interviews are more a grand celebration of gatekeeping than they are any reasonable attempt to gauge a candidate’s actual qualifications.

 Anyway, I digress.
 Unfortunately, most companies still administer these archaic, bias-ridden exercises, and so you’ll probably have to take some.